- 1 What are Wisdom Teeth?

 Here at Smileworks we’re lucky enough to have a 3D CBCT scanner that can be used to identify precisely where your impacted teeth are and more importantly, where the bone, vessels and nerves are before the extraction.
 We never go in blind and will have an extremely accurate picture of things before the procedure if it is suspected that there may be complications that need to be considered beforehand.

-Proceeding your wisdom tooth extraction, you may experience swelling and discomfort.
-A stiff, sore jaw, tingling or numbness in the face, lips or tongue, and an unpleasant taste in the mouth are also common side effects after wisdom tooth extraction.
+Proceeding your extraction, you may experience swelling and discomfort.
+A stiff, sore jaw, tingling or numbness in the face, lips or tongue, and an unpleasant taste in the mouth are also common side effects.
 To reduce pain and hasten recovery, use painkillers such as paracetamol or ibuprofen, and avoid strenuous activity.
 It can also be helpful to:

 - Avoid alcohol and smoking